Meet our Board of Directors

 Secretary of the Board

-Assistant Director, Cal State Fullerton Center for Internship and Community Engagement
+Assistant Director, Cal State Fullerton Center for Internships and Community Engagement

 Robert Pierce is an expatriate of the U.K., born in Sheffield, England.
 Community engagement has been part of his life since he joined the Scout Movement at 4 years old.
 Progressing through the entire Scouting experience to assistant leader at age 20, he spent countless hours in community service settings – from serving the elderly to clearing debris from rivers.
 Those early experiences taught him the value of community and the effort needed to be a contributing member of society.
 He received his Bachelor’s degree from the University of Manchester in Media and Business and spent his twenties pursuing a career in the music business.
 After nearly a decade pursuing individual fulfillment he found himself seeking a more magnanimous direction.
 His role at California State University, Fullerton’s Center for Internships & Community Engagement includes training faculty through CSUF Faculty Development Center seminars and workshops to integrate service-learning into their curriculum.
 He also works to develop partnerships with myriad organizations serving diverse populations and addressing issues across the social spectrum facilitating meaningful service-projects for students.